 The Frugal Mom Guide

-Amanda shares tips and tricks on how to manage your family and home on a budget.
+Amanda shares tips and tricks on managing your family and home on a budget.
 You might love checking out some delicious frugal recipes and/or parenting hacks.
 Her goal is to help moms reach financial freedom.

 A Dime Saved

 You got me!
-This one is me and I’m pretty awesome (well, so says me anyways).
-I am all about being frugal and it is a character trait that has helped me a lot over the years so I feel the need to share all my “wisdom” with you.
+This one is me, and I’m pretty awesome (well, so says me anyways).
+I am all about being frugal; it is a character trait that has helped me a lot over the year,s so I feel the need to share all my “wisdom” with you.
 I talk about parenting, I talk about food, I talk about life- all on a dime!